Newborns usually spend 2 to 3 hours a day crying. Normal as it may be, a bawling baby can be distressing for infants and parents alike.

 A nursing mother may pass on what she eats through breast milk.
 That may upset a baby’s tummy.
 If it happens a lot, your infant may be allergic or sensitive to cow’s milk, nuts, wheat, or other foods.

 How to soothe.
-If you suspect an allergy, talk to your pediatrician.
+If you think your baby has a food allergy, talk to your pediatrician.
 If you’re breastfeeding, your doctor may suggest you stop eating a single food (for example, milk or eggs) for a week to see if your baby’s fussiness lessens.
 If you’re using infant formula, ask your doctor about switching to a different formula.

-Crying right after a feeding could be a sign of gastroesophageal reflux, also called heartburn.
+Crying right after a feeding could be a sign of heartburn.
 But first, if your baby is bottled-fed, make sure that the discomfort isn’t just from swallowed air.

 How to soothe.
 Take breaks and burp your baby often during meals.
 Feed them while they’re sitting up.
 You might try special nipples and bottles designed to prevent swallowing too much air.
 If that doesn’t help, reflux may be the culprit.
 Talk to your pediatrician.
-About 80% of the time, babies with mild reflux get better with thickened formula, staying away from cigarette smoke, and avoiding cow’s milk passed through their mothers.
+About 80% of the time, babies with mild reflux get better with thickened formula, staying away from cigarette smoke, and getting older.

-About one in five newborns get this condition, which is marked by more than 3 hours of crying a day, three times a week.
+About 1 in 5 newborns get this condition, which is marked by more than 3 hours of crying a day, three times a week.
 It usually happens during the first month after birth.
 These sudden crying jags may be louder and higher-pitched than usual.
 Your baby’s face might redden, their belly may bulge, and their legs may be bunched up.

 How to soothe.
 It’s not clear what causes colic, but it usually stops on its own by 3 or 4 months.
 Until then, you might: